dotnet/docs/docs/framework/deployment/deployment-guide-for-developers.md

 3. In the **Name** box, type a name for your project, and then choose **OK**.

-4. If you are creating a setup and deployment  project for the first time, choose **Go to InstallShield** or **Enable InstallShield Limited Edition** to download InstallShield Limited Edition for your version of Microsoft Visual Studio .
+4. If you are creating a setup and deployment project for the first time, choose **Go to InstallShield** or **Enable InstallShield Limited Edition** to download InstallShield Limited Edition for your version of Microsoft Visual Studio.
 Restart Visual Studio.

 5. Go to **Project Assistant** wizard and choose **Application Files** to add the Project Output.
 You can configure other project attributes by using this wizard.